5GHz+ CPU performance

 Player capacity estimates are based on typical ESX and QBCore roleplay setups.
 Actual performance depends on resource optimization and server configuration.

-The stuff that actually affects roleplay servers: tick stability, fast loading, reliable networking, and protection when things get hectic.
+The stuff that actually affects FiveM roleplay servers: tick stability, fast loading, reliable networking, and protection when things get hectic.

 High-clock performance helps keep server logic consistent when your city is busy.